OSMNames/www.osmnames.org/download.md

 ---
 layout: page
-title: Download
+title: Download free data and software for geocoding
+description: Get data of the entire world, selected country, or an area defined by a bounding box in a format ready for geocoding.
+For free!
 ---

-## Data
+## Download data

 Here you can download the pre-generated data with over 21 million place names for the whole planet.
-Feel free to use it in your next project, your website, company product or just for your private research.
+Feel free to use it in your next project, your website, your company product, or just for your private research.

 The file is available under the [Open Database License](https://tldrlegal.com/license/odc-open-database-license-(odbl)), the same license as the original [OpenStreetMap](https://www.openstreetmap.org/copyright) data.